Updated March 2025

 What I quickly found is the 28 Summicron is one of Leica’s greatest successes.
 It’s the perfect 28mm lens, and consequently this review will be brief.

 The lens reviewed here is the version 1.
 The version 2, released in 2016, has an improved metal screw-on hood and improved sharpness in the periphery.
-Version 3, released in 2023, is optically the same as version 2 but can focus closer than 0.7m.
+Version 3, released in 2023, is optically the same as version 2 but can focus to 0.4m, and has a built-in retractable hood.

 I can’t emphasize enough how much I like the 28mm field of view.
 There’s a reason most smartphone cameras are 28mm-equivalent.
 It’s a very natural-looking perspective that’s wide enough to capture an entire scene but not so wide that the edges look stretched.
 Photos shot with 28mm have the ability to draw me in and make me feel like I’m there.
 It’s an especially effective focal length for street photography: